 So we will stick with these numbers for the unofficial statistics for this process.

-Is Cook Islands safe?
+Are the Cook Islands safe?

 Rental motorcycles and helmets are sometimes targeted.
 In Rarotonga, don’t leave your keys in your motorcycle, and lock up or bring your helmets inside.

-Cook Islands Drivers License official page.
+Here is the Cook Islands Driver’s License official page.

 Using your scooter makes it much easier to do a Cook Islands food tour!

 Watch our vlog on my experience of getting the Cook Islands Drivers License here (don’t forget to hit the subscribe button for more of our exciting travel vlogs 🙂

 Buy a Guidebook: When we travel, we use Lonely Planet.
 By buying a book at one of the Amazon.com links below, we get a small referral fee at no additional cost to you.

 Want more like this?
 Subscribe to our newsletter below (mobile) or in the sidebar (desktop) to get our posts delivered to your mailbox!
 And like our Facebook page and Instagram feed.
 We’re also on YouTube.
 Watch our Travel vlogs right here.